-While training is an extremely important way to retain technicians, you need to go one step further and give technicians the ability to advance their careers.
+While training is an extremely important way to retain technicians, you need to go one step further and give technicians the ability to advance in their careers.

 5. Make team spirit part of your corporate culture

-Implementing measures that help field technicians develop an attachment to your company is key to keeping them.
+Implementing certain measures that help field technicians develop an attachment to your company is key to keeping them.

 Our similar articles.